angular-sanctuary/learn-angular/src/content/docs/practical-course/prerequisites.md

 ## Node installation

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

 Based on your Angular version, you will need to install a specific version of Node.js.

 You can find the compatibility matrix on the [Angular web site](https://angular.dev/reference/versions#actively-supported-versions).